-Nordic Film Council Nominates Five Movies For 2020 Prize
+Nordic Film Council Nominates Five Movies for 2020 Prize

 “Charter,” meanwhile, world premiered at this year’s Sundance festival and marks Swedish director/screenwriter Amanda Kernell’s second feature following “Sami Blood.”
 “Charter” is a character study of a flawed mother who impulsively embarks on a perilous attempt to reconnect with her children after leaving them with their father to start a new life in Stockholm.
 “Charter” was produced by Lars G. Lindström and Eva Åkergren.

-The winning film will receive a DKK 350,000 prize which will be shared equally among the screenwriter, director, and producer.
+The winning film will receive a DKK 350,000 ($56,000) prize, which will be shared equally among the screenwriter, director, and producer.

 May el-Toukhy’s popular Danish film “Queen of Hearts” won last year’s Nordic Council Film Prize.
 Previous winners include Benedikt Erlingsson’s “Woman at War,” Selma Vilhunen’s “Little Wing,” Joachim Trier’s “Louder than Bombs,” Thomas Vinterberg’s “The Hunt,” Dagur Kari’s “Virgin Mountain,” Pernilla August’s “Beyond” and Lars von Trier’s “Antichrist.”